If you see an exposed or downed power line, call 911 or the Department of Public Safety immediately. Stay away from the lines.

 - For telephone failures, notify Telephone Services at x5700 during normal business hours.

-- For computer network failures, notify Library Information Services at x2200 during normal business hours.
+- For computer network failures, notify Information Technology Services at x2200 during normal business hours.

 - For any utility failure that occurs after hours, notify the Public Safety Department at x5911.

 If the College becomes aware of a utility failure, it will notify the College community by: